Cadiz, California: Climate

+Economy

 The Cadiz Valley area overlies a large aquifer.
 Cadiz, Inc., a Los Angeles–based land and water-resource-management company, owns more than 35000 acre around Cadiz.
 It has plans to sell water from the aquifer.
 Under the first Trump administration's change of policy, the project would not have to undergo federal review.
 In 2022, officials at Biden's Interior Department petitioned a federal judge to throw out project approvals issued in 2020.

+Transportation

 Railroads

 Cadiz is on the BNSF Railway's Southern Transcon line that runs from Los Angeles to Chicago.
 It was previously the Atchison, Topeka and Santa Fe Railway line.
 From Cadiz, the Arizona & California Railroad runs over a former ATSF line to Phoenix via Parker, Arizona.

 In September 2013, Cadiz, Inc. negotiated the Arizona & California Railroad for trackage rights for a tourist train operation between Cadiz and Parker.
 The train was projected to be powered by a steam locomotive, listing Santa Fe 3751 as the potential engine.
 The plans also required a new station and museum in Cadiz.